psychoinformatics-de/cbbs-imaging-docs/content/pages/datamanagement/demo_scandb.rst

 Such superdatasets are lightweight, as they do not contain actual imaging data, and can be queried using a flexible language.
-In the DICOM context it is often desired to limit the amount of metadata to whole datasets and they image series.
+In the DICOM context it is often desired to limit the amount of metadata to whole datasets and their image series.
 This can be achieved using the following configuration::

    % cat .datalad/config